Our only prenup agreement was to never yell at each other. We’d both been products of broken homes, so we’d decided to always use our inside-voices.

 “ What the hell are you doing?”

-In his hand, were a vial and a syringe.
-He was aspirating the liquid from the vial.
+In his hand, was a vial, with the letters RBC, and a syringe.
+He was aspirating liquid from the vial.

-As he closed in on me, I looked at his eyes but he wasn’t there.
-I fought and kicked and screamed, tried to reason with him, but I kept meeting cold, hard thuds.
+As he closed in on me, I looked at his eyes but Tim was long gone.
+I fought and kicked and screamed, tried to reason with possible remnants of him, but I kept hitting cold, hard metal.

 The COVID 19 vaccine I had coaxed my husband into getting had been a Russian Bot Converter after all.